BallAerospace/COSMOS/_docs_v5/scripting.md

 # Date: 7/27/2007
 ######################################

-load 'upload_utility.rb' # library we don't want to show executing load_utility 'helper_utility' # library we do want to show executing
+load 'upload_utility.rb' # library we do NOT want to show executing load_utility 'helper_utility' # library we do want to show executing

 # Declare constants